 SERPENTINE - POOLBURN

-TAG ALONG & PASSENGER TOURS
+GUIDED SELF DRIVE & PASSENGER TOURS

 This full day expedition provides a wonderful opportunity to explore some of Central Otago’s best kept secrets, namely: historic Ophir township, Poolburn Dam, the Serpentine Road, one of New Zealand's most remote Churches and the Old Dunstan Road.